 Besides, she and her parents came over (steerage) to this side of the pond when she was no more than 6 so she had plenty of time to loose it in the Chicago public school system.
 But I do know that although she grew up in Chicago, she didn’t have a Chicago accent either, and her speech patterns remained faintly Irish all her life, no doubt a legacy from her Ulster mother.

 My cousins’ version is that she was very proud to be English.
-And she certainly did keep various odds and ends of British culture around her.
+And I do recal that she certainly did keep various odds and ends of British culture around her.
 As my cousin Val puts it:

 “When we visited her little house there was often an old English movie on the television.
 We kids puzzled over the “Giles” comic books, trying to figure out the rather incomprehensible humor of another culture.
 (What is a “blackleg” and why is that supposed to be funny in this picture?)
 She often made the claim of having swum the English Channel in her unsinkable bathing suit.
 We puzzled over that one also — obviously missing something.
 She made plum pudding at Christmas time with real suet.
 She always had a tea cozy on her teapot, and for any ailment, would offer the timeless advice she had always been given, ‘Have a cuppa tea!’

 “Her dream was always to return to the land of her birth and visit some of her relatives there.
 One year she had a chance to do just that and she set off with her umbrella and high hopes.
 We were surprised that when she returned, we didn’t hear much about England any more.
 She only said, ‘Oh well, I found out that the English are just as silly as everyone else’.”